Fusionmedstaff

 Aside from the levels of care provided, another difference between the PCU and ICU is the nurse-to-patient ratios.
 Typically, progressive care units have higher nurse-to-patient ratios because patients are less critical, generally stable, and transitioning from intensive care.

-On the other hand, ICU RNs may see a lower nurse-to-patient ratio since these patients need close monitoring and constant intensive care.
+On the other hand, intensive care nursing professionals may see a lower nurse-to-patient ratio since ICU patients need close monitoring and constant intensive care.
 While PCU patients still require skilled nursing care, patients in the ICU require may more intense and immediate care.

 Medical care teams

-Another thing that sets an ICU apart from a PCU is the medical professionals working in the unit.
-The ICU may have more multidisciplinary care teams including RNs, physical therapists, pharmacists, dieticians, and respiratory therapists who work together to provide critical care for patients with multiple medical, surgical, and trauma conditions.
+Another thing that sets an intensive care unit apart from a progressive care unit is the number of medical professionals and healthcare teams working in the unit.
+The ICU may have a higher number of multidisciplinary care teams including registered nurses, physical therapists, pharmacists, dietitians, and respiratory therapists who work together to help meet patient health needs while treating multiple medical, surgical, and trauma conditions.

 Frequently asked questions

-What certifications are recommended for nurses in the ICU or PCU?
+What certifications are recommended for ICU and PCU nurses?

 The type of registered nurse certification that you need depends on your specialty.
-For critical care nurses, common certifications include Critical Care Nursing Certification (CCRN) for adults, pediatrics, and neonatal patients, Progressive Care Nursing Certification (PCCN), Cardiac Medicine certification (CMC), and Cardiac Surgery certification (CSC).
+For critical care nurses, common specialized training certifications include Critical Care Nursing Certification (CCRN) for adults, pediatrics, and neonatal patients, Progressive Care Nursing Certification (PCCN), Cardiac Medicine certification (CMC), and Cardiac Surgery certification (CSC) from the American Association of Critical Care Nurses.
+To obtain ICU nursing certification or PCU nursing certification, nurses must have graduated from an accredited nursing school and have completed eligible clinical practice hours.

-What nursing skills do I need to work in a critical care unit?
+What nursing skills do critical care nurses need?

-Nursing in a critical care unit demands a unique blend of skills.
-Most importantly, you must be highly knowledgeable in patient assessment and in administering complex interventions.
-To work in a critical care unit, you’ll also need an extensive understanding of life-supporting technologies like mechanical ventilators and heart monitors and be able to interpret data from these devices to make rapid, life-saving decisions.
+Being an intensive care or progressive care nurse in a critical care unit demands a unique blend of skills.
+Most importantly, as an intensive care unit or progressive care unit nurse, you must be highly knowledgeable in nursing competency including patient assessment and in administering complex interventions.
+To have a nursing career in a critical care unit, you’ll also need an extensive understanding of life-supporting technologies like mechanical ventilators and heart monitors and be able to interpret data from these devices to make rapid, life-saving decisions.

 Emotional intelligence and critical thinking skills are also key for critical care nurses.
-It’s part of your job to assist patients and families during life-changing moments, so you must be able to effectively communicate, empathize, and connect with those you serve.
+It’s part of your job to assist patients and families during life-changing moments, so you must be able to effectively communicate, empathize, and connect with those you serve to meet patient needs.
 The good news is it’s worth it.
 Find out why with Gabby Harrington, RN.

 How long do patients generally stay in the PCU?

-The length of time patients spend in the PCU can vary based on their individual health conditions and recovery progress.
+The length of time patients receive direct care in progressive care units can vary based on their individual health conditions and recovery progress.
 According to a study conducted by the National Library of Medicine, the average hospital length of stay is seven days with a median of three days spent in the PCU.

 Ready to start your medical travel journey?
 Connect with a Fusion Medical Staffing recruiter to be matched with a travel job that checks all your boxes.